- 4 minutes to read

 Managing Contracts

-Example of managing the Contracts permissions for Role
+Example: Managing the Contracts permissions for Role.

-The UseContracts System Parameter must be set to true; Otherwise, the Contracts feature is disabled.
+The UseContracts System Parameter must be set to true; otherwise, the Contracts feature is disabled.

 Message Types